Home » All Recipes » Snack » Matcha Butter Cookies

 Baking Tips

 • Use room temperature butter.
-It refers to soft and pliable butter, but still cool to touch.
+It refers to soft and pliable butter, but still cool to the touch.
 There should be an indent when you press with your finger.

 • Measure your flour correctly.
 Adding too much flour to the recipe is the most common mistake.
-To best and easiest way to measure flour is by using a scale.
+The best and easiest way to measure flour is by using a scale.
 If you still insist on using volume measurement, make sure to fluff your flour and spoon it into your measuring cup.
 Then, use a knife to level it off.

 • Add more milk if your dough is too hard.
 Finding the right consistency of cookie dough is very crucial for butter cookies since you need it to be creamy enough to pipe.
-I find the recipe ratio is perfect for me, but if your dough is too hard to pipe, try to add a teaspoon of milk to the dough.
+I find the recipe ratio is perfect for me, but if your dough is too hard to pipe, try adding a teaspoon of milk to the dough.

 • Make small cookies rather than large cookies.
 If you make your swirls smaller or larger, the cookies will need to bake for less or more time.